leylamemiguven/movie-watchlist/README.md

 # movie-watchlist
-An imdb like movie searching app that allows users to search for a movie and add it to their personal watchlist.
-The movies are retruieved using https://www.omdbapi.com/.
+An IMDb-like movie search app that enables users to search for movies and add them to their personal watchlist.
+The app fetches movie data from OMDb API at https://www.omdbapi.com/.
 You can check out the application at : [https://leylas-diner-ordering-app.netlify.app/](https://omdbapi-movie-watchlist.netlify.app/)

 ## Getting Started
 To start the project, navigate to the root directory in your terminal and run the following commands: